No stirring or pot watching necessary with this easy slow cooker Brunswick stew recipe. Make some for a crowd or freeze it!

 I’ll buy some cartons for now and some to free.
 But I never seem to buy enough stew to last me through the winter or through my cravings.

-But I have a recipe so I can get my Brunswick stew fix any time of year.
-And I don’t have to haul out my iron cauldron (as if!) to make it.
+Luckily I have an easy, delicious slow cooker Brunswick stew recipe so I can get my stew fix any time of year.
+And I don’t have to haul an iron cauldron to make it.

 Just my Crock-Pot.